-All Nazis in prison are issued with full pardons; critics of the government and the Nazi Party are subject to arrest; special courts are established for the trial of political detainees.
+All Nazis in prison are issued with full pardons.
+Critics of the government and the Nazi Party are subject to arrest.
+Special courts are established for the trial of political detainees.
 Regional governments are dissolved and then reconstituted with governors handpicked by Hitler.
-Leftist political parties are banned; Germany is declared a one-party state; Jews and leftists are purged from the bureaucracy; trade unions are dissolved and replaced with Nazi organisations; and the country withdraws from the League of Nations.
+Leftist political parties are banned.
+Germany is declared a one-party state.
+Jews and leftists are purged from the bureaucracy.
+Trade unions are dissolved and replaced with Nazi organisations.
+The country withdraws from the League of Nations.

 A program of public works, rearmament and forced labour helps bring the economy under control.
 Inflation comes down, the currency is stabilised and full employment achieved.

-1935 - He is appointed commander-in-chief of the Luftwaffe, or German air force, on 1 March and is promoted to Reichsmarschall.
+1935 - Göring is appointed commander-in-chief of the Luftwaffe, or German air force, on 1 March and is promoted to Reichsmarschall.

 1937 - Göring is made minister for economic affairs and given responsibility for the German rearmament program.
 He uses his positions to enrich himself, plundering the assets of dispossessed Jews and the state-owned Hermann Göring Works, a gigantic industrial complex employing 700,000 workers and with a capital base of 400 million marks.